c0c0n3/ome-smuggler/src/doc/whirlwind-tour.md

 Imports are retried at the intervals specified in the import configuration;
 but we specified no intervals so no retries will be attempted.
 As already mentioned this import should have failed.
-Smuggler keeps track of failed imports and can list them:
+Smuggler keeps track of failed imports and can list them,

     $ ./list-failed-imports